Appeals & Complaints Guidelines

 If your complaint is about a school you should speak to the headteacher first, if you aren't satisfied by their response you'll need to ask for a copy of their complaints procedure to work out who to contact next to progress to the next level.

 Appealing against a decision

 If your request for an Education, Health & Care plan (EHCP) has been refused you can appeal against the decision, once you've liaised with the mediation service.
-For advice about making an appeal speak to SENDIASS or the Bournemouth Parent Carer Forum.
+For advice about making an appeal speak to SENDIASS or the Parent Carer Foundation.

 If you disagree with a decision we’ve made about your child’s special educational needs support you'll need to go through mediation and this may lead to a tribunal.